jamiejennings/rosie-pattern-language/doc/rpl.md

 **Alias**

 Use `alias` to bind a name that is an alias (substitute) for the expression on the right hand side.
 Using an alias is equivalent to inserting the expression itself.
-In the statement `alias foo = bar+ baz`, the name `foo` is defined.
-When it is used in an expression, it is as if `bar+ baz` were used instead.
+In the statement `alias foo = bar+ baz`, the name `foo` is bound.
+When `foo` is used in an expression, it is as if `bar+ baz` were used instead.

 **Local**